Ukrainian Duo Begin ‘Stolen Children’ Concert Tour

 Obedynska, whose mother died when she was a baby, is now living in Uzhhorod, in western Ukraine, with her grandparents.

-“In my song, the grandfather tells her riddles to remind her that she's very loved, she has her home, and everybody is waiting for her,” said Marczyk.
+“In my song, the grandfather tells her riddles to remind her that she's very loved, she has her home, and everybody is waiting for her,” said Marichka.

 Another song, entitled 4.5.0., is a message of hope from a mother to her stolen child that they will be reunited.
-Marczyk said audiences were often in tears during performances.
+Marichka said audiences were often in tears during performances.

 “It’s a very deep response,” she said.
 “You know, the feeling of a mother losing a child…it’s all about humanity.”